 Bronwyn is committed to the development of community-based services that enable children and young people with disability to live safely and with confidence in the community.

 Jocelyn Neumueller – Director

-Jocelyn is a student with lived experience of disability.
+Jocelyn (she/her) is a student with lived experience of disability.
 She is currently studying Law at Flinders University while pursuing her sporting ambitions of achieving a podium position at the Paralympics.

 Outside of her study, Jocelyn is involved with a number of organisations advocating for and supporting young people living with disability.
 For the past four years Jocelyn has been selected as the student representative for the South Australian Ministerial Advisory Committee for Children and Students with Disability.